TabTwo/mailserver-stuff/README.md

-# mailserver-stuff

-Notes and config snipits that I need for my mailserver
+Notes and config snippets that I need for my mailserver